aFarkas/lazysizes/plugins/custommedia/README.md

 #lazysizes custommedia extension

-lazySizes custommedia extension allows you to sync your breakpoints between your CSS and the ``customMedia`` option of lazySizes.
+lazySizes custommedia extension allows you to automatically sync and manage your breakpoints between your CSS and the ``media`` attributes of your ``"picture > source"`` elements using the ``customMedia`` option of lazySizes.

+##Configuration via CSS

+The following CSS...

 ```css
 html:after {